bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

     clients to upgrade, but it would reduce their security significantly.

-  - *Requires pool miners use a private template from the pool:* not only would a template be required to prevent the 100% invalid shares attack but the pool would need to keep that template secret from pool miners until after all shares generated using that template
+  - *Requires pool miners to use a private template from the pool:* not only would a template be required to prevent the 100% invalid shares attack but the pool would need to keep that template secret from pool miners until after all shares generated using that template